smitwaman/ci-pipeline/README.md

 $ sudo docker pull smitwaman/task-management-system:v1

-$ sudo docker run -d -p 8080:80 task-management-system
+$ sudo docker run -d -p 8080:80 task-management-system:v1

 // you can use any free port instead of 8080